Marvbudd/shoebox/README.md

         // The default settings are not an accident.
 They were chosen for several reasons, one of which is <br>
         // to produce static URLs.<br>
         // John Cardinal<br>
-  2. Support ad hoc list.json creation within shoebox.
-Only needs to prompt for text and title properties to create a new collection.
-For now a sample newfile.json is included.
-Put this in the collections subdirectory and edit the text and title.
-  A Collection dropdown will appear with a Filter checkbox allowing restricting the left column to only items in the collection.
-  When Filter is unchecked double click on the left column to toggle items into (Green) the collection.
-  3. An app to ingest select media directories and build an accessions.json file automatically for them, looking for internal metadata.
-This would be better than hand coding accessions.json.
-Then an entry editor form would be nice to complete each entry.
+  2. Improve the metadata editing to encompass all possibilities.
+Current version if crude and error-prone.
-  4. Each person's face in a picture should be identified like social media tags.
-Is a facial recognition toolkit available?
+  3. Each person's face in a picture should be identified like social media tags.
+Maybe we can process the photo and store a list of rectangles to identify.
+See https://www.sitepoint.com/face-detection-nodejs-opencv/ and others.

 Marvin E Budd
 marvbudd@gmail.com